 Have you noticed speckles of blood when you brush or floss your teeth?
 If so, you might believe you have pushed the floss or toothbrush too hard against your gums, but it could also be a sign of a bigger problem.

 According to the CDC, 47.2% of US adults over the age of 30 are living with some form of periodontal disease.
-The problem will also increase as people grow older and offers additional warning signs, such as:
+The problem will also increase as people grow older and offer additional warning signs, such as:

 - Swollen or red gums

 - Loose teeth